GSTT-CSC/gstt-csc.github.io/README.md

 ### Bootstrap
 Determines the styling of the website, such as CSS and Java.

-**Important:** Bootstrap is designed to be responsive, which means that it the website is optimised for both large computer screens and small mobile phone screens.
+**Important:** Bootstrap is designed to be responsive, which means that the website is optimised for both large computer screens and small mobile phone screens.
 - [Docs](https://getbootstrap.com/docs/5.0/getting-started/introduction/) – The lefthand bar contains links to all the different possibly classes contained in Bootstrap.
 This is _**really**_ useful, for instance if you want to design a page with different sized columns, add in buttons, layout images, etc, etc.
 - [Page Layouts](https://getbootstrap.com/docs/5.1/layout/columns/) – specifically working with rows/columns.
 - [Bootstrap Tutorial Video](https://www.youtube.com/watch?v=rQryOSyfXmI) – 1.5hr intro video on Bootstrap.
 Covers a lot of ground.
 I found this very helpful.
 You can skip through some bits, such as pop-ups and stuff, which we won't need.